 Following various meetings, particularly on October 2 and December 13, 2019, under the aegis of the Court-Appointed Administrators and the Interministerial Committee on Industrial Restructuring, the Company and its lessor, La Nef Lumière, finalized an economic agreement.
 This agreement was formalized in a memorandum of understanding finalized on December 17, 2019, the signature of which was authorized by the bankruptcy judge given its transactional nature.
-This general agreement is based on the reduction of the rented space at La Cité du Cinéma (around 5,200 m2 instead of 18,000 m2), the payment of rent arrears on La Cité du Cinéma predating the opening judgment within a month of the Plan being approved, the payment over seven years of a termination penalty equal to one year's rent, excluding charges, proportionally to the vacated area, i.e. around €5.6 million and the introduction of a best fortune clause in favor of the lessor, La Nef Lumière.
+This general agreement is based on the reduction of the rented space at La Cité du Cinéma (around 5,200 m instead of 18,000 m), the payment of rent arrears on La Cité du Cinéma predating the opening judgment within a month of the Plan being approved, the payment over seven years of a termination penalty equal to one year's rent, excluding charges, proportionally to the vacated area, i.e. around €5.6 million and the introduction of a best fortune clause in favor of the lessor, La Nef Lumière.
+The amendment to the lease was signed on January 28, 2021 with retroactive effect from the October 1, 2019.
+Including the discount, the annual rent as of April 6, 2021 was €1.8 million, excluding charges.